Residential Rent Relief Grant Scheme

 Is there a paper copy of the form?

-Due to the large volume of applications expected, if you have access to a computer with internet access it is quicker and more efficient to submit your application online.
+Due to the large volume of applications expected, if you have access to a computer it is quicker and more efficient to submit your application online.

 If you do not have access to a computer then we can post out a paper form.